Tired of boring old purple eggplants? Why not try the dinkier and altogether more striking aubergine alternative, the ghostly white eggplant.

 While the skin of a white eggplant may be tougher than purple eggplants and should be peeled off before cooking, the dense white flesh makes them better suited to baking, steaming or frying as they can hold their shape better.

-Low in calories and containing with nutrients such as potassium, vitamin A, vitamin B-complex and vitamin C you don't miss out on any of the nutritional qualities either.
+Low in calories and containing nutrients such as potassium, vitamin A, vitamin B-complex and vitamin C you don't miss out on any of the nutritional qualities either.

 The names of many white eggplant cultivars are, ironically, quite colourful: caspar, ghostbuster, Japanese white egg, paloma, and white comet.